 Direct Outreach for Tobacco Prevention:

-Bradbury-Sullivan LGBT Community Center conducts direct outreach to encourage tobacco prevention and supports LGBT smoke-free space to reduce the social pressure to smoke in our community spaces.
-We offer free tobacco prevention workshops to LGBT organizations in Berks, Bucks, Chester, Delaware, Montgomery, and Schuylkill Counties.
-For more information or to request a free tobacco prevention workshop, email email@example.com
+Bradbury-Sullivan LGBT Community Center conducts direct outreach to encourage tobacco prevention and supports LGBT smoke-free spaces to reduce the social pressure to smoke in our community spaces.
+We offer free tobacco prevention workshops to schools, colleges, and community organizations in Berks, Bucks, Chester, Delaware, Montgomery, and Schuylkill Counties.
+For more information or to request a free tobacco prevention workshop, email Devin at [email protected]

 Promoting Tobacco Cessation: